Panama

 +507 391 5171

-Panama also hosts more than 121,600 Venezuelans who have received residence permits, while nearly 2,600 asylum claims from Venezuelans are pending.
+Panama hosts more than 121,600 Venezuelans who have received residence permits, while nearly 2,600 asylum claims from Venezuelans are pending.
 Additionally, Panama is home to thousands of Central American refugees and migrants.

-people reached directly through services in 2021
+people reached directly through services in 2023

 Our Work

 HIAS Panama helps refugees, asylum seekers, and migrants access dignified and sustainable livelihoods, improving their self-reliance.
 We collaborate with local communities and NGOs to foster the integration of refugees, creating safe spaces where refugees and members of the host community collaborate on community projects and address shared challenges.
-HIAS Panama is able to provide assistance to refugees and migrants with the support of UNHCR, UNFPA, ECHO, AECID, and the Hilton Foundation.
+HIAS Panama is able to provide assistance to refugees and migrants with the support of UNHCR, UN Women, ECHO, AECID, and the Hilton Foundation.

-We work to protect the right of women, girls, and LGBTQ communities to access their full potential and live free from violence by supporting survivors, mitigating risks, and transforming beliefs that perpetuate GBV.
+We help women and girls access their full potential and live free from violence by supporting survivors, mitigating risks, and engaging communities in change.

 End Gender-Based Violence